Clustering, Coding, and the Concept of Similarity: Future Work

 The theory of differential similarity combines a stochastic model with a geometric model, and it works because there is a common mathematical object in both models: the gradient, $\nabla U({\bf x})$, of a potential function, $U({\bf x})$.
 In the stochastic model, $\nabla U({\bf x})$ is the drift vector, which guarantees the existence of an invariant probability measure.
 In the geometric model, $\nabla U({\bf x})$ guarantees the existence of an orthogonal integral manifold.
 We have seen, in Section \ref{DiffuCoeffs&DissimMetrics}, that there is a theoretical connection between these two models, in which $\nabla U({\bf x})$ plays a crucial role, and we have seen the practical consequences of this connection in the computational examples in Sections \ref{Exp:Gauss} and \ref{Exp:CurvGauss}.

+Perhaps the most striking result of this work is the distribution of data points in Figure \ref{CGCoordsWithData} in Section \ref{Exp:CurvGauss}.
+The $\theta^{1}$ and $\theta^{2}$ coordinate curves were defined using only the geometric model, but our analysis of the reconstruction error shows that projection of the data onto the $\theta^{2}$ subspace has better statistical properties than projection onto the $\theta^{1}$ subspace.
+Thus the link between the stochastic model and the geometric model has computational implications.

 The main deficiency in the theory, as presented in this paper, is the restriction of the geometric model to the three-dimensional case.
 We imposed this restriction to simplify the calculations, and to make it easy to visualize the examples in \emph{Mathematica}.
 But the theory is not inherently limited to three dimensions.
 Theorem \ref{2DIntManifold} in Section \ref{Exp:IntManifolds} was written using the vector cross product and the ``curl,'' which is a three-dimensional concept, but it is actually a special case of a general result in ${\bf R}^{n}$ which follows from the dual version of the Theorem of Frobenius, expressed in terms of differential forms.
-It follows that ${\bf V} \partial$ and ${\bf W} \partial$, our basis vectors for the tangent subbundle in ${\bf R}^{3}$, can be generalized to ${\bf R}^{n}$.
-In particular, if $\nabla U({\bf x}) \,=\, (\, P_{0}({\bf x}) , P_{1}({\bf x}) , \ldots , P_{n - 1}({\bf x}) \,)$, we can write:
+It follows that ${\bf V} \partial$ and ${\bf W} \partial$, the basis vectors for the tangent subbundle in ${\bf R}^{3}$, can be generalized to ${\bf R}^{n}$.